CloudNativeWales/Hugo/content/post/020_februarymeetup.md

 We have to say a massive thanks to [DevOpsGroup](https://www.devopsgroup.com/) for supporting us and helping us grow the Cloud Native Community in Wales for over a year!
 They have provided us with a stunning venue for our meetups.
 All the drinks and food provided by them also goes down well!
 Head over to their [careers page](https://www.devopsgroup.com/careers/) to check out exciting vacancies.

 ![Excitement](/images/2020/01/130220-2.jpeg)
-*Palpable excitement in the room for what's to come*
+*The excitement in the room is brewing*

 # Speakers